Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  #### Google Fonts
  * As a font resource
  #### Github
- * As a code hosting plattform to store the project, the README.md file and to add, commit and push.
+ * As a code hosting plattform to store the project, the README file and to add, commit and push.

  #### Gitpod
  * As the main source to create the project.